-Choking is very common in babies as they take everything in their mouth.
-Accident happens just in the blink of an eye.
+Choking is very common in babies as they take everything in their mouths.
+An accident happens just in the blink of an eye.
 Parents must pay attention to each and every corner of the house to avoid the risk of choking.
 Examples of choking may be:

 - Some toys have lots of nut bolts or detachable parts.
 The colourful broken parts of toys attract toddler’s attention and they are habitually bound to take them into their mouth.

-- Random objects such as coins, batteries, small stretchable objects like (jewellery, rubber band), stapler pins, safety pins, buttons all pose a risk of choking.
+- Random objects such as coins, batteries, small stretchable objects like (jewellery, rubber bands), stapler pins, safety pins, buttons all pose a risk of choking.

 #8 Is Your Home Baby Proofed?